slbucur/python_course/PITCHME.md

 ---

 - Steps:
-  - Start with a hardcoded list and print it in the terminal (Course 1)
+  - Start with a hardcoded list and print it in the terminal (Part 1)
-  - Read the input from excel and use the twitter API (Course 2)
+  - Read the input from excel and use the twitter API (Part 2)
-  - Create a web server that does this action when requested (Course 3)
+  - Create a web server that does this action when requested (Part 3)

 In the last course we'll have a hackaton with your own ideas.

 ---

-## Course 1
+## Part 1
 ### Introduction to programming and Python